 Ardour's Interface Overview

-The Editor and the Mixer share the same toolbar (the top of the window).
+The Editor, Mixer and Recorder share the same toolbar (the top of the window).
 The sections displayed in this toolbar can be customized to the user's workflow, by checking options in Preferences > Appearance > Toolbar.

 Switching between the Editor and the Mixer windows is done:

 - with the Mode Selector buttons in the upper right

 - with the menu Window > Editor (or Mixer) > Show.

 Both windows can be visible at the same time (e.g. for a multi-monitor setup) using Window > Editor (or Mixer) > Detach option in the same submenu.